Baltoli/project-docs/notes/log.md

   structure that can just build itself from a module.
 Saves lots of time hassling the LLVM stuff to work.
 * Begun to work on this data structure to save on LLVM pain.

+# 26/1/2017

+* Implemented the simpler call graph structure and started to use it in the call order analysis.
+* Realised that my approach to this is actually a bit wrong and have had to think about how to improve it (problem is ordering, really).